Moving Out

 “I SUFFERED” is a little too kind to describe exactly what happened.

-Never thought about it, but right there, there was the need for me to move out
+Never thought about it, but right then, there was the need for me to move out

 Mind me telling you about all the “Hey I just saw your advert on Tonaton, oh Jiji is this available”?

-A routine call at every given time in the office/ home/ outdoor.
-My colleagues had had enough and would occasionally repeat after my every statement because they never changed
+A routine call, at every given time, in the office, at home or outdoor.
+My colleagues had had enough and would occasionally repeat everything I said, because they never changed

 “Hello good morning, I just saw your Ad on tonaton, is it available?”

-This went on and on for weeks.
-My frustration grew even higher considering the fact that it was a journey going and coming back home.
-I would cry some nights about how awful life is/ worse a pauper I was; that no sponsor or angel/ Kwame Despite would open the flood gates of dollars to solve my conundrum.
+This went on for weeks.
+My frustration grew even more, especially given the long journey back and forth home.
+Some nights, I would cry over how awful life felt, how much of a pauper I was, with no sponsor, angel, or Kwame Despite to open the floodgates of dollars and solve my conundrum.

-The uncle who promised to get back in a week, refusing to pick up and the aunties who rejected the idea of living alone as a young growing girl and the solutions: why not come live with us?
+The uncle who promised to get back to me in a week but refused to pick up, and the aunties who rejected the idea of a young girl living alone – their solution?
+“Why not come live with us?”

 Dear, it ain’t happening. its mulla or nothing!

-Do I find myself a papanu or stay 1000 miles away to get to the job that pays me just okay to move around, resulting in no savings but vibes and inshallah?
+Do I stay apapanu, or go 1,000 miles away for a job that pays just okay -enough to get by, with no savings, only vibes and inshallah?

 One morning, I was up early to see what looks like a potential place to lay my head, only to be reminded of the very reason it had taken so long to get a place.
 He was bent on a two-year advance that my disappointed face wouldn’t mean anything to his conscience – I thought it used to work!

-I’d never been that helpless in my life.
-I left in so much pain and anxiety that I had missed my way going to see my friend.
-I dropped off at the filling station at Laboma beach instead of La Palm beach junction.
-I walked in the middle of nowhere confident that in 5 minutes, I should be at Zenith university.
-The more I kept going, the scarier it became, but I couldn’t go back.
+I had never felt so helpless in my life.
+I left in so much pain and anxiety that I even lost my way trying to reach my friend.
+I ended up at the filling station at Laboma Beach instead of La Palm Beach Junction.
+I walked through the middle of nowhere, confident that in five minutes I would be at Zenith University.
+The further I went, the scarier it became, but I couldn’t turn back.

 These men said: “hey let me drop you, are you okay?”
 That made me even sadder.
 I told them I was okay and I never stopped.
 But a few minutes ahead, this particular guy had stopped to buy somethings.
 So, he called “Maame, ad3n?” and oh dear!
 The tears.
 I tried walking away but he asked to sit in his car and wait for him.